ccook45/Avideo-In-Azure/README.md

 5. Operations Excellence - Deployment of the service is automated as well as only the needed ports are open to the public internet.

 ## Services Used
-Here is a list of all the services installed on both VM's
+Here is a list of all the services installed on both VM's.
+Each services is a requirement for the AVideo site to function acording to their documentation
 - apache2
 - php
 - libapache2-mod-php
 - php-mysql